sourmash-bio/sourmash/doc/command-line.md

 In brief, `sourmash search ... --include <pattern>` will search only those database signatures that match `<pattern>` in their `name`, `filename`, or `md5` strings.
 Here, `<pattern>` can be either a substring or a regular expression.

-Note that `--include-db-pattern` and `--exclude-db-pattern` rely on collection manifests, which are automatically generated for most collection types.
+Likewise, `sourmash search ... --exclude <pattern>` will search only those database signatures that _don't_ match pattern in their `name`, `filename`, or `md5` strings.

 ### Using picklists to subset large collections of signatures